 |3rd||68 Industries||41 Sectors||56 Industry Groups|

-The following is an overview of each of the three major schemas and their corresponding structures:
+The following is an overview of each of the 3 major schemas and their corresponding structures:

 The Global Industry Classification Standard (GICS) is a market-based classification system.
-According to GICS as of March 2013, over 42,000 companies worldwide have been categorized using the GICS, consisting of 10 sectors, 24 industry groups, 68 industries and 154 sub-industries.
-The first tier of the GICS structure divides the market into the following 10 sectors.
+According to GICS, as of March 2018, over 43,000 companies worldwide have been categorized using the GICS, consisting of 11 sectors, 24 industry groups, 68 industries and 157 sub-industries.
+The first tier of the GICS structure divides the market into the following 11 sectors:

-Each company classified in the system is assigned a GIC classification code at the sub-industry level, according to the firm’s primary business activity.
+Each company classified in the system is assigned a GICS code at the sub-industry level, according to the firm's primary business activity.

 The Industrial Classification Benchmark (ICB) classifies more than 70,000 companies, in more than 70 countries, into 10 industries, 19 supersectors, 41 sectors, and 114 subsectors.
 The first tier of the ICB structure divides the market into the following 10 industries: